cda-tum/mqt-bench/README.md

 ```console
 (venv) $ pip install mqt.bench
 ```
-To generate a benchmark circuit on the algorithmic level, please use the `get_one_benchmark` method:
+To generate a benchmark circuit on the algorithmic level (and the other levels), please use the `get_one_benchmark` method which returns a Qiskit::QuantumCircuit object:

 ```python
 get_one_benchmark(